oxo42/oxo42.github.io/_posts/2015-05-17-splunk-my-garmin-part1.md

     index=fitness

 Ooh that was a mistake.
-It's created an event for every single track point.
-Slow down and delete `index=fitness | delete` everything.
+Splunk created an event for every single track point because it found multiple timestamps.
+Slow down and `index=fitness | delete` everything.
 Upload the file and create the sourcetype.
 We'll move this to the app later.

 ## Fix up the sourcetype